tldr-pages/tldr/pages/common/mamba.md

 `mamba install -c {{conda-forge}} {{python=3.6 numpy}}`

-- Update all packages in environment:
+- Update all packages in the current environment:

 `mamba update --all`

-- Search for a particular package across repositories:
+- Search for a specific package across repositories:

 `mamba repoquery search {{numpy}}`